IndraGonz/nfds-tutorial/README.md

 Due to incompatibilities, two environments are used for this step: qc_assembly.yml and quast.yml.
 The qc_assembly environment is used for all cleaning and assembly steps, while quast is only used for the last step of assembly qc.
 Both of these files are located in the [envs](/envs) folder within this repository.

 **Note:** We will be creating a lot of different environments for this tutorial.
-For this the conda create command must be run from the envs folder which contains the .yml files.
-So the unspoken pre-command for all the 'conda create' commands in this tutorial is:
+For this the conda create command must be run from the envs folder which contains all the precious .yml files.
+So the unspoken pre-command for all the 'conda create...' commands in this tutorial is:

 ```bash
 cd ~/nfds-tutorial/envs